-Each of the border States have developed similar guidelines and present them in a State specific stormwater management handbook.
-These handbooks list several different BMPs and provide guidance on creating, planting and maintaining the aquatic bench in the stormwater ponds.
-The handbooks also provide guidance on creating a stormwater wetland which is designed to absorb excess water during storm events, treat the water through several naturally occurring chemical and biological processes and gradually release the treated water back into an adjacent natural waterway.
+Each of the border States has developed similar guidelines and presents them in a State specific stormwater management handbook.
+These handbooks list several different BMPs and provide guidance on creating, planting, and maintaining the aquatic bench in the stormwater ponds.
+The handbooks also provide guidance on creating a stormwater wetland that is designed to absorb excess water during storm events, treat the water through several naturally occurring chemical and biological processes and gradually release the treated water back into an adjacent natural waterway.

 A property owner building a new home; an industry looking to expand warehouse space a municipality creating more open space for recreation or a State DOT performing roadway improvements are all examples of developments that may need to incorporate a stormwater pond in their construction plans.
 Emerald Forest can help with the acquisition of aquatic plants, installation of plants and protecting those plants during the early years of establishment.